Skip to content

 Building the real-time kernel

-Please follow the real-time kernel setup guide from the Franka documentation.
-Here’s a quick summary of the steps we used:
+Please follow the setup guide from the Franka documentation to build the real-time kernel.

 Note

-If you prefer to directly install the same kernel image we built rather than building it yourself, you can download the files here:
+If you prefer to install the exact kernel image we built rather than building it yourself, you can download our files here:

 sudo dpkg -i linux-image-6.8.2-rt11_6.8.2-1_amd64.deb linux-headers-6.8.2-rt11_6.8.2-1_amd64.deb

-If this installs successfully, you can skip ahead to the section below on setting the real-time kernel as the default GRUB boot option.
+If this installs successfully, you can skip ahead to the section on setting the default boot option.

 sudo apt-get install build-essential bc curl ca-certificates gnupg2 libssl-dev lsb-release libelf-dev bison flex dwarves zstd libncurses-dev debhelper